Zippers: Zippers

 \begin{lemma}[Bridge correspondence reverses] The bridge correspondence reverses the circular orders on $S^1(Z^\pm)$. \end{lemma} \begin{proof} Let $p^\pm, q^\pm, r^\pm \in S^1(Z^\pm)$ be paired by the bridge correspondence.
 Each of these points either lies in $Z^\pm$ or is an end of $Z^\pm$; thus each triple spans a convex hull in $Z^\pm$ which is a (possibly degenerate) tripod that may be compactified (if necessary) by adding endpoints in $S^2_\infty$.
 Let $X^\pm$ be these tripods.
 The union of these two tripods is a theta graph in $S^2_\infty$, and the circular orders on $p^+,q^+,r^+$ resp. $p^-,q^-,r^-$ agree with the cyclic orderings of the edges of the theta graph at one resp. the other vertex; in particular they disagree with each other. \end{proof}

 \begin{proposition}[Bridge homeomorphism] Let $Z^\pm$ be a minimal zipper.
-The bridge correspondence determines a $G$-equivariant orientation-reversing homeomorphism between $S^1(Z^\pm)$. \end{proposition} \begin{proof} Since $Z^\pm$ are minimal, the $G$-orbit of the impressions of any bridge are dense in $S^1(Z^\pm)$ (or else the convex hulls would be a proper $G$-invariant zipper).
-Since by Lemma~\ref{lemma:order_reverses} the bridge correspondence reverses the circular orders, it suffices to show that it is nondegenerate; i.e.\/ that distinct bridges have disjoint impressions.
+The bridge correspondence determines a $G$-equivariant orientation-reversing homeomorphism between $S^1(Z^\pm)$. \end{proposition} \begin{proof} Since $Z^\pm$ are minimal, the $G$ action on each circle $S^1(Z^\pm)$ is minimal by Proposition~\ref{proposition:end_circle_minimal}.
+We may therefore choose a bridge together with its $G$-orbit and observe that the set of impressions of this family of bridges is dense in either circle.
+Furthermore the stabilizer of the impression in each circle is, by construction, the same cyclic subgroup of $G$.
+Since by Lemma~\ref{lemma:order_reverses} the bridge correspondence reverses circular orders, and it is a bijection between dense subsets, it extends uniquely to an orientation-reversing homeomorphism. \end{proof}

-By an elementary analysis of cases the only possibility is that two type 2 bridges might exist between two rays $r_1, r_2$ in $Z^-$ (say) and a point $p$ in $Z^+$.
-Without loss of generality we may take the intersection of $r_1$ and $r_2$ to consist of a common initial point.
-Then $r_1 \cup r_2 \cup p$ is an embedded circle in $S^2_\infty$, intersecting $Z^+$ only at $p$.
-This circle divides $S^2_\infty$ into two disks $D^\pm$ and $Z^+$ must intersect both of them.
-It follows that there are distinct ends of $Z^+-p$ that separate the impressions of the two bridges; in particular these impressions are disjoint. \end{proof}

 We may therefore identify both $S^1(Z^\pm)$ with a single $G$-circle, called the {\em universal circle} $S^1_\un$.
 Note that although there is no canonical orientation on $S^1_\un$, it is nevertheless true that the action of $G$ is orientation-preserving.